cmaloney/dcos-docs/_pages/usage/developing-services/overview.md

     *   The `"name": "cassandra",` parameter specified here defines the DC/OS service name in the package repository.
 The must be the first parameter in the file.
     *   Focus the description on your service.
 Assume that all users are familiar with DC/OS and Mesos.
     *   The `tags` parameter is used for user searches (`dcos package search <criteria>`).
 Add tags that distinguish your service in some way.
-Avoid the following terms: Mesos, Mesosphere, DCOS, and datacenter.
+Avoid the following terms: Mesos, Mesosphere, DC/OS, and datacenter.
 For example, the unicorns service could have:

               "tags": ["rainbows", "mythical"]